 1. All entries must be original work by the artist.

-- This does not include computer art or photographs; a print of original work is acceptable.
+- This does not include computer art or photographs; a print of the original work is acceptable.
 Only one (1) copy of any print is allowed in the Art Show.
 If said print is available in the Dealers’ Room or the Artists’ Alley, it may not be entered into the Art Show.
 Exception: if an open edition of a print is for sale elsewhere, one copy of a limited edition of the same print may be allowed in the Art Show.
-Also, we will allow different size prints; for example, one 5×7 print and one 8×10 print of the same image.
+Also, we will allow different-size prints; for example, one 5×7 print and one 8×10 print of the same image.
 There will not be a Print Shop in the Art Show, due to the limited amount of space in the room.

 - If a piece was created by a collaboration of artists, that piece may be entered by any of the collaborators.

 2. Display spaces will be allocated as 2’x4′ panels and 3’x18″ tables.

 - Each artist (other than the AGOH) will be restricted to four (4) spaces maximum.
 The spaces can be reserved as any combination of panels and/or tables.
 The Artist Guest(s) of Honor may have more space allocated at the discretion of the Art Show Director.
 Display space must include room for the bid sheet to be attached to each piece.
 The display space must be arranged so that it does not overlap with another artist’s display space.
 Floor space for large stand-up 3-D art can be arranged; contact the Art Show Director by email prior to the convention about any special display needs.

 - We use 2’x6′ gridwall panels for hanging art.
 We consider the bottom 2 feet to be “overflow” space, so the effective panel size is 2 feet wide by 4 feet high.
 We have a limited amount of table space for 3D art (jewelry, sculpture, etc).
 We use standard 6’x18″ hotel tables and allocate the space in 3-foot by 18-inch sections.